 Open PuTTY and insert either your board's IP address or board's hostname at Host Name (or IP address) field.
 Leave the port configured as 22, which is the default port for the SSH server running on the board, and the other entries as is.

 Click Open.
 On the first connection, Putty will ask permission to add a new server's key entry to Putty's cache.
 Select "Accept".

 user: torizon and

 password: torizon.
-On the first login, you may be requested to change the user password.
+On the first login, you have to change the default password.
 The login prompt should look like this:

 Note: as you type the password, there is no visual feedback.
 In other words, as you type the password, no asterisks or any other characters will be printed.

-The success of this step depends on your router keeping the board IP address the same as the one you have retrieved in the previous lesson.
+The success of using the IP address depends on your router keeping the board IP address the same as the one you have retrieved in the previous lesson.
 Most IP addresses are assigned using DHCP, which means the board IP address can be changed over time without notice.
-If you suspect the board IP is incorrect, refer to the FAQ at the end of this lesson.
+If you suspect the board IP is incorrect, try the alternative method using the board's hostname.

-If you are new to Linux commands, read the basic Linux commands article.
+If you are new to Linux, especially to using the command-line, read the basic Linux commands article.